ltrybuch/lib-themisui/themis_components/thDropdown/readme.md

 Add a button that when clicked displays a dropdown list.

-`thDropdown` will accept a array of object that when created correctly will display each as list items
+`thDropdown` will accept an array of objects that when created correctly will display each as list items

 ---